bahrus/xtal-sip/README.md

 Dynamically &#34;water&#34; a custom element tag with the necessary dependencies to sprout the tag from an inert seedling to a thing of beauty.

+Backdrop: Dynamic imports are shipping in every modern browser, and the import maps proposal is gelling and is well polyfilled.

 Most every web application can be recursivly broken down into logical regions, building blocks which are assembled together to form the whole site.

-xtal-sip takes the philosophical stance that at the most micro level,utilizing highly reusable, generic custom elements -- that can extend the HTML vocubulary; candidates to be incorporated into the browser, even -- forms a great fundamental "unit" to build on.
+xtal-sip takes the philosophical stance that at the most micro level, utilizing highly reusable, generic custom elements -- that can extend the HTML vocubulary; candidates to be incorporated into the browser, even -- forms a great fundamental "unit" to build on.

 But as one zooms out from the micro to the macro, the nature of the components changes in signicant ways.